 You have a number of options.

 2. Create a separate version of your site just for mobile devices and then place something in your site code to detect the device size and send your visitors to the mobile version of the site.
 The advantage of this method is that you can design the mobile version to look as you want and to vary the content (i.e. show mobile users a cut-down version).
-The disadvantage is the time taken to maintain 2 versions of your site AND the potential issues that search engines might have indexing 2 versions of essential the same page;
+The disadvantage is the time taken to maintain 2 versions of your site AND the potential issues that search engines might have indexing 2 versions of essentially the same page;

 4. Adapt your website using html and css changes to manually build mobile responsiveness into your website.
 The advantage here is that you can pretty much adapt your site to be viewed however you like on mobile devices, but the downside is that you’ll need knowledge of html and css to do it;

-If you have found that your site isn’t mobile friendly, then get in touch with us or your own web developer as soon as you can to discuss the options.
+If you have found that your site isn’t mobile-friendly, then get in touch with us or your own web developer as soon as you can to discuss the options.
 It does need to be done if you want to attract mobile traffic, but it doesn’t need to be prohibitively expensive.